Learn and Perform in State-of-the-Art Facilities

 Several of the teaching studios in our building are designed to be specific to larger, less portable instruments including piano, bass, harp, percussion, and organ, as well as a jazz studio equipped with a drumset, baby grand piano, guitar/bass amps, and a digital piano/synth workstation that is used for private instruction and small combo rehearsals.

-As a student of the Mary Pappert School of Music, you will have access to over 60 practice rooms throughout the building, each equipped with amenities including Steinway pianos, full-length mirrors, and music stands.
+As a student of the Mary Pappert School of Music, you will have access to over 60 practice/rehearsal spaces throughout the building.
+These spaces are equipped with amenities including Steinway pianos, full-length mirrors, and music stands.
 Large ensemble rooms and classrooms are also available by request.

 Piano Major Practice Rooms